cnoe-io/website/docs/reference-implementation/installations/app-idp.md

 ### If you installed it without automatic DNS configuration.

 If you set `MANAGED_DNS=false`, you are responsible for updating DNS records, thus external-dns is not installed.
 You have to set the following DNS records:
-- `idp.<DOMAIN_NAME>`
+- `backstage.<DOMAIN_NAME>`
 - `keycloak.<DOMAIN_NAME>`
 - `argo.<DOMAIN_NAME>`
 - `argocd.<DOMAIN_NAME>`

 Point these records to the value returned by the following command.

 ```bash
 k get svc -n ingress-nginx ingress-nginx-controller -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'
 ```